julianstanley/gfpopgui/docs/timeline/CBP/may04_may10.md

 They allow users to create directed graphs, but I think the interface is a little bit clunky.
 They preview graphs with Plotly, but I don't think all of the Plolty features are necessary.

 However, I really like how they add nodes: you click "Add New Node" and then you enter properties of the node (in this case, just the name) into a text box.
-I may want to do something similar with the gfpop-gui.
+I may want to do something similar with the gfpopgui.

 They represent nodes as a list with a name, x cord, and y cord.
 Seems to identify edges by the IDs of the nodes which they connect, so breaks when nodes have the same name.